-- a.
-All fires (active or extinguished) and false alarms must be reported to the Faculty Director and/or House Local Administrator. - All fires (active or extinguished) and false alarms must be reported to the Local Fire Department by calling 112
+b.
+All fires (active or extinguished) and false alarms must be reported to the Local Fire Department by calling 112.

 - 1. All small appliances brought to the House are to be carefully monitored.

 - 2. No smoking in the House.

 - 3. No open flames.